Qiagen N.V. (QGEN) – Don’t Believe the Hype: Check The Facts

 Qiagen N.V.
 (QGEN): Who are the competitors?

-The company’s main competitors (and peers) include Rogers Corporation (ROG) that is trading -40.83% down over the past 12 months.
-Thermo Fisher Scientific Inc. (TMO) is -5.81% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Rogers Corporation (ROG) that is trading -38.60% down over the past 12 months.
+Thermo Fisher Scientific Inc. (TMO) is 1.60% up on the 1-year trading charts.